ci-cd/gradle-swagger-plugin/README.md

 gradle-swagger-plugin
 =====================

-This a port of kongchen's maven plugin for generating swagger documents.
-(See https://github.com/kongchen/swagger-maven-plugin)
+This project is forked from dave-ellis/gradle-swagger-plugin.
+(See https://github.com/dave-ellis/gradle-swagger-plugin)

 # Usage

+## Maven
 ```
     buildscript {
         repositories {